masrulmollah/mmtest01/README.md

   document.write("</tr>");
 document.write("</table>");
 document.write("<br/>");
-document.write("Seeking a leadership role in finance and operational function of an organization<br/>");
+document.write("Seeking a leadership role in finance and operational function of an organization.<br/>");
+document.write("Experienced finance professional having over 8 years and 3 months of extensive experience in supply chain finance, business finance,accounting, auditing, tax, VAT and transfer pricing including 4.5 years at KPMG Bangladesh and 3.9 years of corporate experience at Unilever Bangladesh.<br/>");